Frederick L. Coolidge

-Frederick L. Coolidge is an American psychologist known for his work in cognitive archaeology.
-He has been a Professor of Psychology at the University of Colorado, Colorado Springs since 1979.
+Frederick L. Coolidge is an American professor of psychology known for his work in cognitive archaeology.
+He has taught at the University of Colorado, Colorado Springs since 1979.
 With Karenleigh A. Overmann, he currently co-directs the Center for Cognitive Archaeology at the University of Colorado, Colorado Springs.
 He also teaches for the Centre for Cognitive and Brain Sciences at the Indian Institute of Technology Gandhinagar, India.

 Education

 Coolidge completed his doctorate in psychology in 1974 at the University of Florida, followed by a clinical internship (1974–1975) and postdoctoral fellowship (1975–1976) in clinical neuropsychology at Shands Teaching Hospital, University of Florida.

 Research

 Often in collaboration with archaeologist Thomas G. Wynn, Coolidge has published more than 50+ articles and book chapters in cognitive archaeology.
 He has also published more than 140+ articles in psychological research, including personality assessment and behavior genetics.
 With his colleague Thomas Wynn, Coolidge developed the "Enhanced Working Memory Hypothesis", the idea that small but heritable changes in working memory and other executive functions were critical to human cognitive evolution.
 Coolidge and Wynn have also collaborated on Neandertal cognition, cognitive differences between Neandertals and contemporary Homo sapiens, technical cognition, and creativity.
 In 2008, Coolidge co-chaired the 139th Numbered Wenner-Gren Symposium with Wynn.
 Entitled "Working Memory: Beyond Language and Symbolism," the proceedings were published as a special issue of Current Anthropology.
 In 2011, he and Wynn established the Center for Cognitive Archaeology at the University of Colorado, Colorado Springs.